inet-framework/inet-tutorials/wireless/doc/step7.rst

 period is drawn) will be doubled for each retransmission until it reaches the maximum (and then it will stay constant for further retransmissions).
-After a given number of unsuccessful retries, the MAC will give up and discard the data frame, and will take the next data frame from the queue.
+After a given number of unsuccessful retries, the MAC will give up, discard the data frame, and will take the next data frame from the queue.
 The next frame will start with a clean slate (i.e. the contention window and the retry count will be reset).